erick-otenyo/wagtail-mautic-integration/README.md

 # Usage

-THe package provides an abstract wagtail page that uses a custom view to serve the Mautic Form.
+The package provides an abstract wagtail page that uses a custom view to serve the Mautic Form.

 Below is a sample snippet on how you can use it on your wagtail page that you want to serve the form.